lcxfs1991/html-res-webpack-plugin/README.md

 ## Require html-loader
-[html-loader](https://github.com/webpack/html-loader) is required after `v1.1.3`, an example option is follow:
+[html-loader](https://github.com/webpack/html-loader) is required after `v1.1.3`, an example option is as follows:

 ```javascript
 loaders: [